starkindustries/laptop-hacking-coffee/ReverseEngineering/FacebookHax/README.md

 ''AIzaSyBWJZPw7wVi-NQEViQV9ZnadO-xbX4S8o0
 ```

 Found it.
-Enter this in flag format:
+Enter this in flag format and submit:
 ```
 LHC{AIzaSyBWJZPw7wVi-NQEViQV9ZnadO-xbX4S8o0}
 ```